sim2realAI/sim2realAI.github.io/_posts/2020-06-29-dream-camera-calibration-sim2real.markdown

 This stage estimates the camera-to-robot pose using the keypoints detected in the first stage.
 This pose is equivalent to $$^{R}_{C} T$$, the transform that relates the camera pose to the robot pose.
 Finding this pose is equivalent to solving the camera calibration problem.

 Essentially, this stage is framed as solving a **Perspective-n-Point (PnP)** problem.
-In other words, given the camera intrinsics and point correspondences (i.e., a set of image keypoints and their corresponding positions in three dimensions), find the camera pose which best explains these correspondences (Szeliski).
+In other words, given the camera intrinsics and point correspondences (i.e., a set of image keypoints and their corresponding positions in three dimensions), find the camera pose which best explains these correspondences.
 We utilize the Efficient PnP (Lepetit et al.) implementation that is available in [OpenCV](https://opencv.org/) plus a one-step refinement.

 To solve this, we need (in addition to the detected keypoints) the camera intrinsics and the three-dimensional positions of the keypoints.
 For our work, we used the intrinsics as published by the camera in use.
 The three-dimensional positions of the keypoints are obtained from the robot forward kinematics.